 Discussion

-In exploratory factor analysis, researchers usually have to deal with missing data: for some reason, some participants leave some items unanswered.
-When the aim of the factor analysis is to compute participants’ factor score estimates, the missing data is a major difficulty: the estimates cannot be computed for individuals who have not provided all the data.
-In the literature, one of the suggestions for overcoming this difficulty is to use single and multiple imputation methods.
+In EFA, researchers usually have to deal with missing data: for some reason, some participants leave some items unanswered.
 While the performance of multiple imputation with continuous data has been extensively studied, much less work has been done on the performance of multiple imputation with ordinal data (Finch, 2008).
-In this paper, we focus on the exploratory factor analysis of multidimensional scales (i.e., scales that consist of a number of subscales) in which each subscale is made up of a number of Likert-type items, and the aim of the analysis is to estimate participants’ scores on the corresponding latent traits.
-We suggest how the multiple imputation approach can be used in this context.
+We suggest how the multiple imputation approach can be used in the context of EFA.
 It should be pointed out that while multiple imputation has been studied in unidimensional situations (see, for example, Finch, 2008, 2011), our approach is useful in multidimensional situations: to our knowledge no previous work has been done on this specific situation, which is frequent in real applied research.
+The key step in our procedure is to simultaneously rotate the K copies of data obtained after multiple imputation, so that the K factor scores for each individual are comparable (i.e., the average between the K factor score estimates of an individual can be computed to obtain the final factor score estimation of the individual).

 We carried out simulations based on real data and artificial datasets.
 In the study with real data, we used two samples: one sample in which a personality test was administered in the traditional pencil and paper format, and which had missing data; and a sample in which the same personality test was administered with computer software that did not allow for non-responses.
-The first sample was used to study the pattern of missing data in the personality test, and the second sample was used to artificially introduce the pattern of non-responses observed in the first sample.
-Because factor score estimates could be computed in the second sample with and without missing data we were able to assess if our approach was actually successful.
-The results in the simulation study suggested that it was, and produced better factor score estimates than single imputation methods.
+The results in this simulation study suggested that our approach was actually successful, and produced better factor score estimates than single imputation methods.

 In the study with the artificial dataset, we manipulated three missing data mechanisms (MCAR, MAR, and MNAR), the sample size, the proportion of items per factor, and the percentage of missing responses.
-The results of this study suggest that single imputation (Mode-I in our study) is not an advisable option, and that HD-IM is the most accurate and efficient of the approaches used.
-Of the three missing data mechanisms, MAR seems to be the most difficult one to deal with: it is less accurate than the HD-MI approach, and less efficient than PMM-MI.
+The results of this study suggest that single imputation (Mode-I in our study) is not an advisable option, and that HD-MI is the most accurate and efficient of the approaches used..
+HD-MI was less accurate when MAR was the mechanism responsible of the nonresponses, than when MCAR or MNAR were the responsible mechanisms of the nonresponses.
+In the same way, PMM-MI was less efficient when MAR was the mechanism responsible of the nonresponses.
+The conclusion is that, of the three missing data mechanisms, MAR seems to be the most difficult one to deal with.